‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 The cause remains unknown

-Though reasons for the Mountain Fire’s rapid spread are clear, its cause remains unknown, a Ventura County fire official said Thursday morning.
+Though reasons for the Mountain Fire’s rapid spread are clear, its cause remains unknown, a Ventura County fire official said.

 The county fire department’s investigation unit is working on several things, including determining whether power lines were involved in causing the fire, Johnson said when asked about power lines as a possible cause.